Sand Springs animal shelter’s pizza box promotion is going to the dogs

 People are also reading…

-Arvidson and Hunt dropped off the first batch of fliers Wednesday at Simple Simon’s, 3 E. 41st St., where shift leader Gregory Casto had just finished getting 16 pizzas out the door and was happy to take a quick break to look over the students’ artwork.
+Arvidson and Hunt dropped off the first batch of fliers last week at Simple Simon’s, where shift leader Gregory Casto had just finished getting 16 pizzas out the door and was happy to take a quick break to look over the students’ artwork.

 “This is a first,” he said.
 “It’s pretty cool.
 You can see that the kids put a lot of effort into it.”